 Treating Side Effects

-- Ask your doctor or nurse about medicine that is available to help stop or lessen the loose bowel movements.
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

 - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories

 - Drink plenty of fluids (a minimum of eight glasses per day is recommended).

 - Get regular exercise.
 If you feel too tired to exercise vigorously, try taking a short walk.